onensensy/onensensy/README.md

 ## 👋 Hello there!

-I'm a Fullstack developer, majoring in backend PHP and building web applications with clean, maintainable code.
+I'm a Fullstack developer, majoring in backend PHP working with Laravel and building web applications with clean, maintainable code.
 I also love experimenting with Bash scripts, LaTeX, and other cool tools to improve my workflow and productivity.

 ## 🔨 Skills